What makes the TLV unique from other translations?

 The TLV is the first translation of the Bible since its canonization that has been made by a team of Jewish believers in Jesus.
 As the majority of the Bible was written by Jews, this means it could be translated with a better understanding of the culture at the time.

 We maintain the Jewish book order of the Old Testament, both to honor the Hebraic roots of its writers and to bring new revelation and insight the change of order can bring, and so it can evangelize more effectively to the non-believing Jewish community.

 The TLV uses Hebrew transliteration for key words throughout the scriptures to add a richness and depth of meaning that would otherwise be lost in English.
 As an example, instead of using the word "peace," we used "shalom" which doesn't just mean "peace," it means "a wholeness or oneness with God."
-You can find a complete list of the Hebrew transliterated words that were used and their definitions here.
+You can find a complete list of the Hebrew transliterated words that were used and their definitions on the TLV Bible app!

 Do you translate from the original languages?

 Yes, we have translated from the original Hebrew (The Masoretic Texts) for the Old Testament and the original Greek (The 27th Nestle-Aland Novum Testamente Graece) for the New Covenant.
 In the theological world, these generally considered the authoritative standards by which all Bible translations should created.

 Yes, the TLV contains all 66 books of the Bible – from Genesis to Revelation.

 Why are the books in the Old Testament in a different order?